aragon/app/packages/gov-ui-kit/README.md

 Aragon App.
 It provides a unified and easy-to-use framework for creating visually consistent and engaging interfaces, prioritizing user experience throughout the Aragon ecosystem.

-**NOTE**: The Aragon ODS library is currenlty in pre-alpha stage; breaking changes are likely to occur.
+**NOTE**: The Aragon ODS library is currently in pre-alpha stage; breaking changes are likely to occur.

 ## Usage